 We’re not talking draconian rules or meetings that are sterile and unwelcoming.
 Far from it.
 We’re talking about rules that help everyone get work done, use as little time in meetings as possible and get the outcomes the business needs – no-one in their right mind would argue with that?
 Right? 🙂

 Be aware of psychological safety though when coming up with norms / standards / rules.
 This is where a group is so connected and in tune with each other that they can exhibit seemingly counterintuitive behaviours but they lead to positive outcomes.
 For example, one team I managed were so comfortable and trusting with each other that they would often raise their voices, interupt and sometimes pull each other’s ideas down.
 Observing this from afar would be alarming – but they got the job done, trusted each other and knew how far to push each other.
 Until you get to that point though, some basic rules can be helpful.

 Here’s some rules I implemented and they have served me very well indeed.

 Start on time

-Don’t restart the meeting or go back to go over something again, unless the person who is late is the key decision maker.
-Keep moving forward and offer to fill in the late comers at the end.
-Some people arrive late to meetings because they are going from meeting to meeting, some to show how busy they are and some because they like a dramatic entrance.
+Don’t restart the meeting or go back because they are late.
+Believe it or not, some people like to show how busy they are by turning up late, and I used to work with someone who waited for the meeting to start so they could make a dramatic entrance.
 None of these are your fault or really your problem.
 Keep going with your meeting and keep moving ahead.
 They’ll catch up.
 It’s your meeting.